arl/blip/README.md

 This library resamples audio waveforms from input clock rate to output sample rate.
 Usage follows this general pattern:

-* Create buffer with blip_new().
+* Create buffer with blip.NewBuffer().
-* Set clock rate and sample rate with blip_set_rates().
+* Set clock rate and sample rate with buf.SetRates().
 * Waveform generation loop:
-	- Generate several clocks of waveform with blip_add_delta().
+	- Generate several clocks of waveform with buf.AddDelta().
-	- End time frame with blip_end_frame().
+	- End time frame with buf.EndFrame().
-	- Read samples from buffer with blip_read_samples().
+	- Read samples from buffer with buf.ReadSamples().
-* Free buffer with blip_delete().

 Buffer creation
 ---------------
-Before synthesis, a buffer must be created with blip_new().
+Before synthesis, a buffer must be created with blip.NewBuffer().
 Its size is the maximum number of unread samples it can hold.
 For most uses, this can be 1/10 the sample rate or less, since samples will usually be read out immediately after being generated.

-After the buffer is created, the input clock rate and output sample rate must be set with blip_set_rates().
+After the buffer is created, the input clock rate and output sample rate must be set with buf.SetRates().
 This determines how many input clocks there are per second, and how many output samples are generated per second.